ADULT ACQUIRED FLATFOOT

 A history of the foot as told by the patient is the most important way for a doctor to figure out if there is damage to the posterior tibial tendon.
 Recent injury or sprains can give us a clue as well as a change in the shape of the foot.
 Thats a very common problem people notice when they try to put on their regular shoes.
 During the physical examination we look for swelling and tenderness over the area where the posterior tibial tendon lies just on the inside of the ankle joint.

 Then we do a common and simple test - the single leg raise.
-The doctor will ask you to get up on your toes with both feet at once, after that you will be asked to get up pn toes one foot at a time.
-Usually in cases of PTTD the patient will not be able to get up on the toes on the effected side.
+The doctor will ask you to get up on your toes with both feet at once, after that you will be asked to get up on the toes one foot at a time.
+Usually in cases of PTTD the patient will not be able to get up on the toes on the affected side.

 You can use the form below to email us directly, Dr. Gitlin will get back to you to understand more about your case and give you advice as to how, when and where to get the right treatment.